sahil-h-patel/no-bacon-uvg/README.md

 from .mycommand import mycommand
 ```

-4. Finally, add the function to the commands dictionary
+4. Finally, add the function to the commands dictionary at the top of `cli.py`

 ``` python
 CMDS: dict[str, Callable[[psycopg.Connection, list[str]], None]] = {